Why should you invest in Malaysia? For starters, you should know that the country is strategically located in Southeast Asia, with a

 You will be able to avoid the burden of double taxation in Malaysia because the country has signed 68 double taxation agreements with other nations for your convenience.

-Malaysia’s economy has thrived in recent years and the country is benchmarked by business pundits for its first-rate infrastructure, efficient banking system and financial services sector, proficient and multi-lingual work force, while the compliance and reporting standards are extremely helpful for setting up a business in this country.
+Malaysia’s economy has thrived in recent years and the country is benchmarked by business pundits for its first-rate infrastructure, efficient banking system,

 Through its policies, the Malaysian government strongly encourages inward investment in Malaysia and also has been successful in attracting thousands of foreign companies to invest in the country.